nikita-olechko/Swiss-Visa-Appt-Scrapper/readme.md

 ## Installation

 1. Clone the repository
-2. Modify the .env file with your information.
+2. Create a new file called .env.
+Using the .env.example file, modify the .env file with your information.
 You must have an active Twilio account.
 3. Install the requirements

 On Windows